mahendra-shinde/java-21-development/modules/modules-and-deployment.md

 3. **Using a Module in Another Project**:
    - Create a new Java project for the consuming module (e.g., `Demo13`).
-   - Right-click the project and select `Properties > Java Build Path > Module Path`.
+   - Right-click the project and select `Properties > Java Build Path > Projects > Module Path`.
    - Add the module (e.g., `CalcModule`) to the module path.
    - Import the required classes from the module and use them in your code.